Anders Blomquist (cross-country skier)

-Anders Blomquist (born 17 October 1960 in Bromma, Sweden) is Swedish former cross-country skier, competing for IFK Lidingö and Åsarna IK at club level.
+Anders Blomquist (born 17 October 1960 in Bromma, Sweden) is a Swedish former cross-country skier, competing for IFK Lidingö and Åsarna IK at club level.
 In 1988, he shared the Vasaloppet victory together with his brother Örjan Blomquist.
 For many years, he has been an SVT commentator during skiing events.
 Until March 2010, he was the CEO for Destination Funäsdalen.